Shuttle/shuttle-esb/guide-request-response-server.md

 	}
 }
 ```

+This is write out some information to the console window and send a response back to the sender (client).

 > Set `Shuttle.Core.Host.exe` as the **Start external program** option by navigating to the **bin\debug** folder of the server project.